ferraricastro/personal-finance-app/README.md

 - Cloud sync

 ## Differentiator
-This product focuses on extreme simplicity and speed.
+This product prioritizes extreme simplicity and speed over feature richness.
 Instead of adding more features, it removes friction — making financial tracking fast, lightweight, and easy to maintain over time.

 ## Vision